I just keep my head down, run hard and am always surprised when I look up and see where I am. – Grant

 Working in higher education has always been something I wanted to explore so I’m glad that I am given this opportunity to expand my career prospects.

 Another plus (out of the many) of taking this placement for me personally is that I can take a break from my intense studies and focus on the non-academic side of myself.
-I hope to obtain valuable skills that I can apply into a similar role (e.g. scientific communications/sales) within a range of different industries e.g. biopharmaceutical.
+I hope to obtain valuable skills that I can apply for a similar role (e.g scientific communications/sales) within a range of different industries e.g biopharmaceutical.

 I’m so happy to say that I’ve ticked off another goal from my 2016 list.
 Naturally, I will share all my experiences on this blog which I’m very excited about!